 A house mouse infestation is incredibly hard to get rid of.
 These pests are sneaky and can fit in very small crevices, making them hard to find.
 Additionally, house mice reproduce with great speed: one mouse can have a litter of 6-11 pups, and it only takes a few months for those pups to reach reproductive age.
 By reproducing quickly and hiding very well, mice can survive DIY exterminations, because traps and poisons don’t kill the entire population.

 The only way to get rid of a mouse problem is with the help of local pest professionals.
-The pest experts at Native Pest Management have years of experience dealing with mice in Fort Lauderdale.
+The pest experts at Native Pest Management have years of experience dealing with pests in Fort Lauderdale homes.
 Reach out today, and we’ll make sure these pests keep their diseases far away from you.

 Learn more about our rodent control, and more pest control offerings in Fort Lauderdale, FL.